Lorenzxz/Lorenzxz-MultiBot/README.md

-## the second project
+## The second project
-Hi guys, this is my first project, please forgive me if there are any mistakes, guys✨, this script was created since Thursday, October 17, 2024.
+Hi guys, this is my first project, please forgive me if there are any mistakes, guys✨, this script was created since Thursday, November 17, 2024.
 Don't forget to give stars and follow me😄🐈‍⬛

-## how to connect with telegram bot
+## How to connect with telegram bot
 ## [ 🇮🇩 ] Berikut langkah-langkah untuk mendapatkan token bot Telegram & Discord:

 ## Telegram